Partia Razem: First years

+2019 election

+In early 2019, in the run-up to the European Parliament election Razem Party rejected a proposal of an alignment with Robert Biedroń's Spring.
+On 28 February, party leaders officially announced formation of the electoral coalition with Labour Union and Social Justice Movement under the name of Lewica Razem.
+The coalition received 1.24% of overall votes, and thus did not pass the 5% threshold and did not win any seats.

-For the 2019 parliamentary election, Razem formed a coalition with the Democratic Left Alliance and Wiosna, known as The Left, winning 6 seats in the Sejm.
+For the 2019 parliamentary election, Razem formed a coalition with the Democratic Left Alliance and Wiosna, known as The Left.
+The move had been a topic of intense debate due to Razem being founded in opposition to the Democratic Left Alliance.
+Many activists left due to the decision and the faction Socialist Action split to become an independent organisation.
+In the election Razem won six seats in the Sejm.
 Soon after the election results were announced, the National Board voted to oblige the six elected MPs to donate all income surpassing triple the minimum wage to charity; universally lowering politicians' pay to this threshold was one of the early postulates.
 Since the electoral list was formally registered to SLD, Razem's candidates could not receive funding from their own party.
-Instead, they made personal donations after having cashed out "appreciation bonus" from the party's budget.
+Instead, they made personal donations after having withdrawn "appreciation bonus" from the party's budget.
 The situation caused uproar and was met with opposition within Razem.

-Since January 2021, the party regularly releases a podcast "Partia Razem mówi ciekawe rzeczy" (The Together Party talks about interesting stuff).
-Episodes consist of interviews, discussions, solo talks, and speeches recorded during the parliamentary sessions.
-Outside of this, Razem livestreams on Facebook and YouTube.
+During 2021 and 2022, the party released a podcast.
+Episodes consisted of interviews, discussions, solo talks, and speeches recorded during the parliamentary sessions.
+Outside of this, Razem is active on other social media.

+In 2022, Razem ended cooperation with DiEM25 and Progressive International, criticising their, "lack of unequivocal declaration of recognition of Ukraine's sovereignty and the absolute condemnation of Russian imperialism" during the 2022 Russian invasion of Ukraine.